Skip to main content

 Course overview

 The MBA Intensive has eight core units and four option units.
 Regardless of the study mode you select, you will complete the majority of your units with the other MBA Intensive students in your cohort, which is a strength of cohort-based MBA programs around the world.
-For your option units, you will have the opportunity to further expand your business network by studying alongside students in the MBA Flexible program.
+For your option units, you will have the opportunity to expand your business network further by studying alongside students in the MBA Flexible program.

 Key facts